benjamincmorris/personal-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second year doctoral student in the Psychology at the Univeristy of Chicago.
-I work with Dan Yurovsky at the Communication and Learning Lab (Carnegie Mellon Univeristy) and Alex Shaw at the Developmental Investigations of Behavior and Strategy Lab (University of Chicago).
+I am a second year doctoral student in Psychology at the Univeristy of Chicago.
+I work with Dan Yurovsky at the [Communication and Learning Lab](https://callab.uchicago.edu/) (Carnegie Mellon Univeristy) and Alex Shaw at the [Developmental Investigations of Behavior and Strategy Lab](https://www.dibslab.uchicago.edu/) (University of Chicago).
+Prior to coming to the University of Chicago, I worked with [Claire Hughes](https://www.cfr.cam.ac.uk/directory/ClaireHughes) at the University of Cambridge and [Jennifer Henderlong Corpus](https://www.reed.edu/psychology/faculty/corpus.html) at Reed College.

 Broadly, I work on the interplay between language and social cognition across development.
+Effective communication often requires adpating to one's interlocutor and tracking their knowledge.
 I am interested in how children make use of social information in language, and make use of language to infer social information.
-I am also interested in early reasoning about hearsay
+I am also interested in how children think of language from social agents as an information source, for example early emerging intuitions about hearsay.